createchaos/ur_online_control-1/README.md

 ## Example files

-You find the `grasshopper playground` in the ghcomp folder:
+You find the `grasshopper playground` in the rhino folder:

 Setup with one robot: